LumaPictures/pymel/docs/source/install.rst

 ipymel
 ---------------------------------------

 ipymel is an extension of the ultra-customizable IPython interpreter, which enables it to easily work with mayapy and PyMEL.
 It adds tab completion of maya depend nodes, dag nodes, and attributes, as well as automatic import of PyMEL at startup.
 Many more features to come.

 ipymel Easy Install
 ===================

 As of version 0.9.2 ipymel is automatically installed when "easy" installing PyMEL, but you may have to do a few extra steps to get it working properly on Windows.

 Windows Only:
+        * Install python on your system.
+Install only the exact versions of python that come with Maya ( see `Versions of Maya and Python`_ )
-        * Install pyreadline for windows from the `IPython <http://ipython.scipy.org/dist>`_ website
+        * Install pyreadline for windows from the `IPython <http://ipython.scipy.org/dist>`_ website.
+By default it will install to your system copy of Python.
-        * Copy the IPython directory, pyreadline directory, and all the pyreadline.* files from your system site-packages directory
-          ( ex. ``C:\Python25\Lib\site-packages`` ) to your Maya site-packages directory ( ex. ``C:\Program Files\Autodesk\Maya2008\Python\lib\site-packages`` ).
+        * Copy the pyreadline directory, and all the pyreadline.* files from your system site-packages directory ( ex. ``C:\Python25\Lib\site-packages`` ) to your Maya site-packages directory ( ex. ``C:\Program Files\Autodesk\Maya2008\Python\lib\site-packages`` ).

 To Run: In a new shell, run the following command::

         ipymel

+.. note:: The "easy" installation method produces an invalid ``ipymel.exe`` on 64-bit windows systems.
+As of this writing I'm still looking into this.

 .. note:: Though not a requirement for ipymel to work, it's best to read up on `Setting Up Your System Environment`_